 Wireless ON/OFF Press this button to switch wireless function on or off.

 To restore the factory default settings

-Press the Wireless and WPS buttons simultaneously for 8 seconds, and wait the Wireless ADSL Router to restart using the factory default values.
+Press the Wireless and WPS buttons simultaneously for 8 seconds and release them.
+Wait the Wireless ADSL Modem Router to restart.
+The ADSL router should restore the factory default value.

 Installation